 The lady’s eyes widen into large question marks surrounded with exclamation marks spelling ‘help!’.
 And her patience is wearing thin.
-‘Whatever!’ she exclaims, just a little too loudly, while her palms land with a bang on the aluminium tabletop.
+‘Whatever!’ she exclaims, just a little too loudly, while her palms land with a bang on the aluminum tabletop.

 By now, I’m in a cold sweat myself.
-I am still struggling with the hazelnut, raspberry or amaretto flavour that threatens to visit my cup soon.
-And I’m sure that the waiter will want to know whether I want a half-decaf triple and whether or not I want it sugar-free, no-foam or non-fat.
+I am still struggling with the hazelnut, raspberry, or amaretto flavour that threatens to visit my cup soon.
+And I’m sure that the waiter will want to know whether I want a half-decaf triple and whether or not I want it sugar-free, no-foam, or non-fat.
 The young man with the notepad and the unvarying smile approaches my seat.
 Will I expose my ignorance or shall I have a go at it?

 I expose my ignorance.